hurlbertlab/dietdatabase/data_priorities.md

 Note that Families for which I know that data remain to be entered are highlighted with parenthetical notes.
 However, it should probably be confirmed that no References remain to be checked for the other Families.

 ### Accipitriformes
---Accipitridae (still more species to enter)
+--Accipitridae (still more species/refs to enter?)
---Cathartidae (3 species to enter)
+--Cathartidae (1 species to enter: California Condor?))

 ### Ciconiiformes
 --Ciconiidae